stevenrskelton/stevenrskelton.github.io/_posts/2013-08-29-binary-semaphore-filter.md

 title: "Binary Semaphore Filter"
 categories:
   - Scala
+tags:
+  - AsyncExecution
+excerpt_separator: <!--more-->
 ---

-Long running queries are very taxing on a database.
+Long-running queries are very taxing on a database.
 But caching idempotent queries may not always be a suitable solution.
 What happens if queries run for N-seconds, but users expect to see new changes immediately?
-What happens if queries return large datasets that won’t all fit into memory?
+What happens if queries return large datasets that won’t all fit into memory?<!--more-->

 There is a middle ground.
 Not all requests result in a service call, but results are never stored in memory.
 If two identical requests are made, only one request will be served from the database and both share the result.
 Users will be